Deploy Flower on Multiple Machines with Docker Compose

 Note

-The Path of the PROJECT_DIR should be relative to the location of the client Docker Compose files.
+The path to the PROJECT_DIR containing the pyproject.toml file should be relative to the location of the client compose.yml file.

 Step 5: Run Your Flower Project